Faster and smarter in the app... Open app

 Inti Raymi | Cusco, Peru

-Next up is Cusco, Peru, which on 24th June celebrates Inti Raymi (so this one's not so much a 'where' to go as a 'when').
+Next up is Cusco in Peru, which on 24th June celebrates Inti Raymi (so this one's not so much a 'where' to go as a 'when').

-Inti Raymi is celebrated in Cusco, not far from Machu Picchu, making it an excellent base from which to explore the various major sites of the Incan Empire.
-You'll normally fly into Lima (though Bogota, in neighbouring Colombia, is almost as close) and then make your way to Cusco by plane or, if you're feeling adventurous, bus overland.
+Inti Raymi is celebrated in Cusco, not far from Machu Picchu, which is an excellent base to explore the major sites of the Incan Empire.
+You'll normally fly into Lima (though Bogota, in neighbouring Colombia, is almost as close) and then make your way to Cusco by plane.

 June is the start of high season in Cusco as South America begins to cool down, so walking outdoors in the Andes becomes more pleasant and visibility improves.
 Everything will be more crowded, and expensive, but if you want to see the spectacle of the Incan sun festival this is when to go.